 As a non-profit community organization, the Collingwood Skating Club relies on the support and contribution of volunteers to manage the club and deliver the amazing programs and events we offer.
 We ask that members and their families be involved in maintaining operations and assist with special events and programs.
 This ensures all skaters receive the support they need, while keeping membership costs to a minimum.
 Members can support the club by volunteering for jobs during the sessions as well as during our annual Carnival event.
-If your family does not wish to volunteer during the skating season you may choose the volunteer bond buyout option for \$75.00
+There is also an option at registration to make a donation to the club in lieu of volunteering.